joshmsmith/temporal-multi-agent-order-repair/README.md

 Automation agents often do this DAPRR sequence, or a subset, such as analysis, planning, and repair. <br />
 Notes:
 - Detection can often be a less expensive version of analysis, such as getting _if any_ orders need analysis
+  - it could be skipped entirely if the system can be notified when there is a problem
 - Planning is a key step - it allows a human to review and approve the plans
 - This is a long-running human-in-the-loop agentic process, so it needs durability, interaction, and state (memory).
 In this sample, we do that with a Temporal Workflow.